-- the meeting does not conclude before 8.30pm, or it commences prior to 7.00am; a. and - b. the Councillor's place of resident is more than 60 kilometres from the meeting venue
+- a. the meeting does not conclude before 8.30pm, or it commences prior to 7.00am; and - the Councillor's place of resident is more than 60 kilometres from the meeting venue

 Council will meet reasonable accommodation costs for the night.